IPFS-Force/aleo-explorer/api/docs/source/address.rst

    :query time: (optional) retrieve data at a specific time.
 Accepts a number as unix epoch, or a string in ISO 8601 format.
 Mutually exclusive with ``height``.
    :>json int height: block height of the data.
    :>json int timestamp: block timestamp.
-   :>json int amount: delegated amount of the address in microcredits.
+   :>json str amount: delegated amount of the address in microcredits.

    Get the amount of tokens delegated to the address, now or at specific time in the past.
    Returns ``null`` if no tokens are delegated to the address.